-The power management unit provides the core and I/O power supplies to the ATM2202 SoC.
+The power management unit provides the core and I/O power supplies to the ATM3202 SoC.
+Harvested energy can extend the battery life or enable operation without a battery for some low duty-cycle applications.
 PMU generates the three power supply outputs: DVDD1P, AVDD1P, VDDIOP, and a fourth auxiliary supply VAUX used internally by the PMU.
 The following connections must be made on the board: